-12-1-140 Registration.
+12-1-156 Registration.
 “Registration” means registration certificates and registration plates issued under the laws of New Mexico pertaining to the registration of vehicles.
 (66-1-4.15 NMSA 1978)

-12-1-141 REGISTRATION NUMBER.
-“Registration Number” means the number assigned by the motor vehicle division to the owner of a vehicle or motor vehicle required to be registered by this ordinance.
+12-1-157 REGISTRATION NUMBER.
+“Registration Number” means the number assigned upon registration by the motor vehicle division to the owner of a vehicle or motor vehicle required to be registered by this ordinance.
 (66-1-4.15 NMSA 1978)

-12-1-142 REGISTRATION PLATE.
+12-1-158 REGISTRATION PLATE.
 “Registration Plate” means the plate, marker, sticker or tag assigned by the motor vehicle division for the identification of the registered vehicle.
 (66-1-4.15 NMSA 1978)

+12-1-159 RELYING PARTY.
+“Relying Party” means an entity to which a credential holder is presenting an electronic credential.
+(66-1-4.15 NMSA 1978)

-12-1-143 RESIDENCE DISTRICT.
+12-1-160 RESIDENCE DISTRICT.
 “Residence District” means the territory contiguous to and including a street not comprising a business district when the property on the street for a distance of three hundred feet or more is in the main improved with residences or residences and buildings in use for business.
 (66-1-4.15 NMSA 1978)

-12-1-144 REVOCATION.
-“Revocation” means that the driver's license and privilege to drive a motor vehicle on the public streets are terminated and shall not be renewed or restored, except that an application for a new license may be presented and acted upon by the division after the expiration of at least one year after date of revocation.
+12-1-161 REVOCATION.
+“Revocation” means that the driver's license and privilege to drive a motor vehicle on the public streets are terminated and shall not be renewed or restored, except that an application for a new license may be presented to and acted upon by the division after the expiration of at least one year after date of revocation.
 (66-1-4.15 NMSA 1978)

-12-1-145 RIGHT OF WAY.
+12-1-162 RIGHT OF WAY.
 “Right of Way” means the privilege of the immediate use of the roadway.
 (66-1-4.15 NMSA 1978)

-12-1-146 ROAD TRACTOR.
-“Road Tractor” means every motor vehicle designed and used for drawing other vehicles and not so constructed as to carry any load thereon, either independently or as any part of the weight of a vehicle or load so drawn.
+12-1-163 ROAD TRACTOR.
+“Road Tractor” means every motor vehicle designed and used primarily for drawing other vehicles and constructed not to carry a significant load on the road tractor, either independently or as any part of the weight of a vehicle or load so drawn.
 (66-1-4.15 NMSA 1978)

-12-1-147 ROADWAY.
-“Roadway” means that portion of a street improved, designed, or ordinarily used for vehicular travel, exclusive of the berm or shoulder.
-In the event a street includes two or more separate roadways, the term “roadway” as used in this ordinance refers to any such roadway separately but not to all such roadways collectively.
+12-1-164 ROADWAY.
+“Roadway” means that portion of a street or highway improved, designed, or ordinarily used for vehicular travel, exclusive of the berm or shoulder when a street includes two or more separate roadways, the term “roadway” refers to each roadway separately but not to all of the roadways collectively.
 (66-1-4.15 NMSA 1978)

-12-1-148 Safety Glazing Materials.
+12-1-165 Safety Glazing Materials.
 “Safety Glazing Materials” means glazing materials constructed, treated or combined with other materials to reduce substantially, in comparison with ordinary sheet glass or plate glass, the likelihood of injury to persons by objects from exterior sources or by these safety glazing materials when they are cracked and broken.
 (66-1-4.16 NMSA 1978)

-12-1-149 SAFETY ZONE.
-“Safety Zone” means the area or space officially set apart within a street for the exclusive use of pedestrians and which is protected or is so marked or indicated by adequate signs as to be plainly visible at all times while set apart as a safety zone.
+12-1-166 SAFETY ZONE.
+“Safety Zone” means the area or space that is officially set apart within a street for the exclusive use of pedestrians and that is protected or is so marked or indicated by adequate signs as to be plainly visible at all times while set apart as a safety zone.
 (66-1-4.16 NMSA 1978)

-12-1-150 Salvage Vehicle.
+12-1-167 Salvage Vehicle.
 “Salvage Vehicle” means a vehicle: